CSA-OCP-GER/aad-identity-for-developers/challenge-0-oidc-idtoken.md

 1. We show the user a sign-in button
 1. The sign-in button forwards to the `.../oauth2/v2.0/authorize` URL, including the ID of our application and the ID of our AAD tenant
 1. The user logs in and consents to letting us access his or her profile
-1. Our AAD tenants forwards us to the callback URL and includes an `id_token`, which contains basic profile information of the user (in form of a JWT (JSON Web Token))
+1. Our AAD tenants forwards us to the callback URL and includes an `id_token`, which contains basic profile information of the user in form of a JWT (JSON Web Token)
-1. Lastly, we could validate the returned `id_token` using its signature (not shown here)
+1. Lastly, we could validate the returned `id_token` using its signature (not shown here, most libraries do this for us)

 ## Create an AAD application